 - Avoid the use of eye make-up until symptoms subside.

-Atlantis Eyecare has ten locations around Orange County and Los Angeles with some of the top experts in vision correction.
+Atlantis Eyecare has twelve locations around Orange County and Los Angeles with some of the top experts in vision correction.
 Contact us to learn more about how we can help you.